MMNayon00/google-dorks/README.md

-# 🔍 Google Search Operators & Security Awareness Cheatshee
+# 🔍 Google Search Operators & Security Awareness Cheatsheet

 > *“It is all fun and games until someone gets hacked!”*